ajcr/ajcr.github.io/_posts/2022-7-16-figurine-figuring.md

 ![pascal-triangle-annotated]({{ site.baseurl }}/images/figurine_figuring/pascal_triangle_annotated.png)

-This is a [standard way](https://en.wikipedia.org/wiki/Enumerative_combinatorics#Generating_functions) to associate the number of ways to draw ($\binom{2}{k}$) and the number of possible sizes of draws ($k$) in the polynomial.
+This is a [standard way](https://en.wikipedia.org/wiki/Enumerative_combinatorics#Generating_functions) to associate the number of ways to draw, $\binom{2}{k}$, and the number of possible sizes of draws, $k$, in the polynomial.
 If we do this for other rows and create other polynomials, then _multiplying_ them gives us a new polynomial associating possible draw sizes and the number of different ways that draw can happen.

 So if we use _at most_ 3 of each of these figurines, we can count number of possible draws of each possible length by truncating the rows of the triangle and multiplying the four polynomials (one for each type of figurine):